gemseo/gemseo/doc_src/scenario/scenario.rst

 2. How to create a scenario?
 ****************************

-We can easily create a :class:`.MDOScenario` or a :class:`.DOEScenario` from the :meth:`~gemseo.create_scenario` API function.
+We can easily create an :class:`.MDOScenario` or a :class:`.DOEScenario` from the :meth:`~gemseo.create_scenario` API function.

 2.a.
 Instantiate the disciplines